iotame/docs/api/hooks.md

 ```

 The `catch` block will only be executed if a Filter rejects the event.
 Mutations and Actions rejecting are automatically cleaned up and don't stop execution of the caller's function.

+Filters and mutators are run in series, while actions are run in parallel.
+Keep this in mind as you don't want to block code execution for too long.

 !> Keep in mind that in order to use `await` you must mark your function as `async`.
 [Read this article](https://ponyfoo.com/articles/understanding-javascript-async-await) for more information on asynchronous functions.